 For how long: Unless otherwise directed, the USITC sets a deadline for completing the project.
 Deadlines for investigations requested by the President, the USTR, or Congress are usually set by mutual agreement or as provided by law.

 Findings: At the end of each investigation, the USITC submits a report to the requestor conveying the Commission's objective findings and analyses on the subjects investigated.
 The Commission makes no recommendations on policy or other matters.
 The report is afterwards released to the public, unless the requestor classifies it for national security reasons.
 (For more details, see section 332 of the Tariff Act of 1930, 19 U.S.C.
 1332.)

-Below is a list of the current general fact-finding investigations being conducted by the Offices of Economics and of Industries.
-(The investigation number appears after the title.).
+Below is a list of the current general fact-finding investigations being conducted by the Office of Economics and the Office of Industries.